Using talent mapping to break into international markets

 • Experience

-This information allowed us to redesign the businesses hiring process, ensuring that candidates were given a smooth and satisfactory interview experience.
+This information allowed us to redesign the business's hiring process, ensuring that candidates were given a smooth and satisfactory interview experience.

 Step 4: Expanding our search criteria

 After spending two weeks on the search, we expanded the radar to 250km.
-This allowed us to find out which cities harboured different skill sets and provided an interesting insight into other businesses.
-This helped our client understand their positioning more clearly.
+This allowed us to find out which cities harboured different skill sets and provided interesting insight into other businesses.
+It also helped our client understand their positioning more clearly.

 Step 5: Shortlisting